 With a range of different landscapes and many different terrains within easy reach, Húsavík is an excellent base from which to explore Iceland’s ornithology.
 Following is a summary of each locale, but you can also explore the region as a whole on eBird’s Hotspot Explorer or following the different birding trails.
-To increase the likeliness of spotting rare species take an experienced guide with you or book a scheduled tour.

 By the Lakes

 The lakes of Botnsvatn and Kaldbakstjarnir are serene places to take a picnic or a short walk and enjoy the midday sun.
 Typical birds at the lakes include Great Northern Divers, Horned Grebes, Mergansers, Whooper Swans and Tufted Ducks.
+At Kaldbakstjarnir an observation hut provides shelter.

 View sightings at Lake Kaldbakstjarnir